 Mahalanobis Distance and Multivariate Outlier Detection in R

-Mahalanobis Distance is an effective distance metric that finds the distance between a point and a distribution.
-It’s very effective on multivariate data.
+Mahalanobis distance is a distance metric that finds the distance between a point and a distribution.
+It’s often used for detecting outliers in multivariate data.

 Written by Sergen Cansiz